“A restored farmhouse of Provençal inspiration with a shimmering pool and a sun-trap terrace, a short drive from a

 The farmhouse was rebuilt from ruins iand retains the feel of a traditional quinta, with uncluttered décor, colour-washed walls, terracotta-tiled floors and shuttered windows.
 We found the rooms to be simple, spotless and stylish.

-Most rooms are in the main house, and the two at either end are the largest (one has steps up to a loft sitting room).
-There are also 2 Suites.
-We stayed in the one located in a separate building.
-It has an airy bedroom, a sitting area with blue-and-white-striped sofas, a basic kitchenette (microwave, stove and pans), and a shaded terrace.
-This is also the only room with a TV and DVD player (a few films are provided).
+Most are in the main house, and the two at either end are the largest (one has steps up to a loft sitting room).
+We stayed in Room 7, which was in a separate building.
+It had an airy bedroom, a sitting area with blue-and-white-striped sofas, a basic kitchenette (microwave, stove and pans), and a shaded terrace.

-Tiled bathrooms are prettily tiled - one has saloon-bar swing doors.
-Most have showers, 2 have baths..
+Bathrooms are prettily tiled - one has saloon-bar swing doors.
+Most have showers, 2 have baths.
 Sea shells are artfully arranged on folded towels, providing a nice decorative touch.